romaricdrigon/romaricdrigon.github.io/_posts/2019-08-09-domain-events.md

 Every time the balance is modified, you may want to initiate some actions, like warning the user, checking for fraud...
 No matter what caused it.
 Having imperative code, calling a method every time, is a burden.
 Imagine calling this method when someone sends you money, but also when bank is charging you a fee, or interests are paid, etc. It will become very complex, as it may need more and more parameters.
 Throwing an event, as `AccountBalanceModified`, `MoneySent`, `InterestsPaid`, etc., allows to decouple what happened from what will happen (in event listeners).
 It also helps to isolate different technical domain, you don't want to handle e-mail or push notifications in the same piece of code which updates the account balance.

 Domain events were first defined by [Martin Fowler](https://martinfowler.com/eaaDev/DomainEvent.html) around 2005, though at first they were seen in a more specific way.
 Eric Evans later insisted on how important they are when using Domain-Driven Design, and he said he regretted not to have put more emphasis on those earlier (you can watch his talk [here](https://www.infoq.com/presentations/ddd-eric-evans/), the part about events starts around 14:00).
-If your are not convinced yet, please check [this article](https://beberlei.de/2012/08/25/decoupling_applications_with_domain_events.html) from Benjamin Eberlei, which focuses on how they are beneficial to decoupling your application.
+If you are not convinced yet, please check [this article](https://beberlei.de/2012/08/25/decoupling_applications_with_domain_events.html) from Benjamin Eberlei, which focuses on how they are beneficial to decoupling your application.

 Events are typically named with a verb in the past tense (ie., `UserCreated`).
 You don't need to add any `Event` suffix, but you should group them in a specific namespace.
 I like `Model/Event`, not to mix them up with (potential) infrastructure events (in `Event/`).
 Second, domain events should encapsulate all relevant data, as they represent a "snapshot" of something which happened.
 That rule is sometimes more challenging to implement, as objects are always passed by reference in PHP.
 But you don't want a listener to be able to modify your entity freely, it would be a side effect and prone to create issues later on.
 So it is better to pass either scalar data either immutable data, and maybe sometimes you will need to clone an object.
 Finally, as usual, I recommend those to be immutable (no setters, use a constructor with arguments).

-To wrap up, here's how I would implement the event thrown when an User is created:
+To wrap up, here's how I would implement the event thrown when a User is created:
 ```php
 namespace App\Model\Event;